DomJ189/BuildBot/README.md

 - Verify your Flutter installation with `flutter doctor`

 ## About the Project
-BuildBot was created to democratize PC building knowledge, making it accessible to everyone from beginners to experienced builders.
+BuildBot was created to democratise PC building knowledge, making it accessible to everyone from beginners to experienced builders.
 By combining AI technology with a user-friendly interface, BuildBot aims to reduce the learning curve associated with PC building and maintenance.

 ## Contact
 - GitHub: [@DomJ189](https://github.com/DomJ189)